-Se ervice Description Location Taught ssroom General and Exceptional Children (EC) Teachers collaborate and deliver instruction using a variety of co-teaching approaches embedding specially designed instruction (SDI) as appropriate.
-General Education 1 EC source loom Students are pulled out of their General Education class for part or all to receive instruction.
+Service Description Location Co-Taught Classroom General and Exceptional Children (EC) Teachers collaborate and deliver instruction using a variety of co-teaching approaches embedding specially designed instruction (SDI) as appropriate.
+General Education EC Resource Room Students are pulled out of their General Education class for part or all to receive instruction.
 EC teacher provides content and/or SDI to students in a small group setting.
-Special Education arning Lab Students participate in this class in addition to their general education classes (often during an elective block).
+Special Education Learning Lab Students participate in this class in addition to their general education classes (often during an elective block).
 EC Teacher provides content and SDI to students in a small group setting.
-Special Education Clas ensions ssroom ormally AC/AU) Students follow a modified curriculum and spend the majority of their day in this setting (some students may participate in electives outside of this setting).
+Special Education Extensions Classroom (formally SAC/AU) Students follow a modified curriculum and spend the majority of their day in this setting (some students may participate in electives outside of this setting).
 EC teacher provides small group and individualized SDI in the separate setting.
 Special Education